Flow-critical graphs: Introduction

 For a partition $\PP$ of the vertex set of a graph $G$, we let $G / \PP$ be the graph obtained by identifying the vertices in each part of $\PP$ to a single vertex and then removing all of the loops.
 If $\PP$ contains a part with at least two vertices, then we say $\PP$ is \textit{non-trivial}, and that $G / \PP$ is a \textit{contraction} of $G$.
 By appealing to flow-colouring duality, it is natural to define flow-criticality in the following way: We say a graph $G$ is \textit{connected-flow-critical} if $G$ does not admit a nowhere-zero $3$-flow and for every non-trivial partition $\PP$ of $V(G)$ where each part induces a connected graph, $G / \PP$ admits a nowhere-zero $3$-flow.
 We note that while the above definition is natural, there is really no reason to enforce the connectivity condition in the parts.
 If one modifies the definition above to say $G$ does not admit a nowhere-zero $3$-flow, but $G / \PP$ does for all non-trivial partitions $\PP$, then we obtain \textit{flow-critical} graphs.
 This notion will be used throughout the paper, and is more flexible than the connected version.
 Nevertheless, in the literature, more work has been done on connected-flow-critical graphs, and the following density bound conjectures are stated for connected-flow-critical graphs.

 \begin{restatable}[Li et al.~\cite{li20223}]{conjecture}{conjdensitycrit} For any connected-flow-critical graph $G$ on at least seven vertices, $|E(G)| \leq 3|V(G)|-8$. \end{restatable}

 This unfortunately is not strong enough to deduce the $3$-flow conjecture.
-However, if true it implies Theorem \ref{6edgeconnected} and is best possible for infinitely many values of $|V(G)|$, as shown by the examples in \cite{li20223}.
+However, if true it implies Theorem \ref{6edgeconnected} and there are infinitely many graphs which attain the bound, as shown by the examples in \cite{li20223}.
 Nevertheless, these examples have many vertices of degree 3, and hence the authors of \cite{li20223} suggest the following, which does imply the $3$-flow conjecture.

-\begin{conjecture}[Li et al.~\cite{li20223}] For any connected-flow-critical graph on at least seven vertices with $n_{3}$ vertices of degree $3$, we have
+\begin{conjecture}[Li et al.~\cite{li20223}] For any connected-flow-critical graph $G$ on at least seven vertices with $n_{3}$ vertices of degree $3$, we have

 \end{conjecture}

 Aside from the bounds given in \cite{li20223}, recent progress on lower bounds in \cite{dvořák2024sparsity} and some progress when the genus of the graph is bounded in \cite{bojanzdenek}, Conjecture \ref{conj:densitycrit1} is still wide open.